4 Common Types of Construction Contracts

 - Cost Plus with Guaranteed Maximum Price and Bonus Contract

 Cost plus contracts are used when the scope has not been clearly defined and it is the owner responsibility to establish some limits on how much the contractor will be billing.
 When some of the aforementioned options are used, those incentives will serve to protect the owner's interest and avoid being charged for unnecessary changes.
-Be aware that cost-plus contracts are difficult or harder to track and more supervision will be needed, normally do not put a lot of risk in the contractor.

 Time and Material Contracts When Scope is Not Clear